 D.1.
-Administration: Enter the amount of funds used for program administration whether funded directly by Title I-C or through Title I-C funds transferred to the Consolidated Administration Pool (CAP).
-Enter a description of the administrative activities and staff supported by I-C funds in the box provided.
+Administration: Enter a description of the administrative activities and staff supported by I-C funds in the box provided.
 Include the number, name(s), and title(s) of any staff serving in this capacity.

 Note: Administrative funds do not include funds for identification and recruitment.